 Adding milk can make a cup of black tea taste more like coffee — which some people prefer.
 On the other hand, adding milk can also block antioxidants from being absorbed by the body — effectively giving up some of that health benefit.

-Ultimately, it’s up to each individual person as to whether they want their tea creamy or plain, but either way, there are benefits and drawbacks depending on your preference!
+Ultimately, it’s up to each individual person as to whether they want their tea creamy or plain, but either way, benefits and drawbacks are depending on your preference!

 What Is Coffee Creamer?